Towards Effective and Robust Neural Trojan Defenses via Input Filtering: Experiments

-We use 5 different Trojan attacks as test beds for our defenses, which are BadNet+, noise-BI+, image-BI+, InpAwAtk \cite{nguyen2020input}, and WaNet \cite{nguyen2021wanet}.
-InpAwAtk and WaNet are the current SOTA that were shown to break many strong defenses completely.
-BadNet+, noise-BI+, and image-BI+ are variants of BadNet \cite{gu2017badnets} and Blended Injection (BI) \cite{chen2017targeted} that use multiple triggers instead of one.
-They are analyzed in Appdx.~\ref{subsec:Variants-of-BadNet-BlendInjection}.
+We use 5 different benchmark Trojan attacks for our defenses, which are BadNet+, noise-BI+, image-BI+, InpAwAtk \cite{nguyen2020input}, and WaNet \cite{nguyen2021wanet}.
+InpAwAtk and WaNet are recent SOTA attacks that were shown to break many strong defenses completely.
+BadNet+ and noise/image-BI+ are variants of BadNet \cite{gu2017badnets} and Blended Injection (BI) \cite{chen2017targeted} that use multiple triggers instead of one.
+They are described in detail in Appdx.~\ref{subsec:BadNet-and-Noise-Image-BI}.
 The training settings for the 5 attacks are given in Appdx.~\ref{subsec:Training-Settings-for-the-Attacks}.

 We also consider 2 attack modes namely \emph{single-target} and \emph{all-target} \cite{nguyen2020input,zhao2020bridging}.
 In the first mode, only one class $t$ is chosen as target.
 Every Trojan image $\tilde{x}$ is classified as $t$ regardless of the ground-truth label of its clean counterpart $x$.
 Without loss of generality, $t$ is set to 0.
 In the second mode, $\tilde{x}$ is classified as $(k+1)\mod K$ if $x$ belongs to the class $k$.
 If not clearly stated, attacks are assumed to be \emph{single-target}.